src-d/guide/talent/job-descriptions/applications.md

-Engineer in the Applications team
+Software Engineer in the Applications team
 ------------------------------------------
 **Location:** Madrid / Fully remote
 **Seniority:** We are open to all levels of seniority, and adjust compensation accordingly